brianhill/transient-astronomy/record_of_work-term_4.md

 ### Term 3-4 Break

 * 2022-12-30 &mdash; Updated TheSkyFusion to [the latest (2022-04-21) release](https://www.bisque.com/thesky-change-log/#TheSkyFusionChangeLog) from Software Bisque
-* 2022-12-31 &mdash; Meet to plan next steps on target selection and development of analysis pipeline
+* 2022-12-31 &mdash; Meet to plan (1) target selection and observing schedule, and (2) development of our second-generation analysis pipeline using our [SN 2022abik data](./targets/SN_2022abik/index.html)
-* 2023-01-02 &mdash; Meet to go over median subtraction and log stretch routines
+* 2023-01-02 &mdash; Meet to work on median subtraction and log stretch routines
-* 2023-01-03 &mdash;
+* 2023-01-05 &mdash; Meet to work on alignment and stacking routines

 ### Week 1 (Jan.
 8-14)

+* 2023-01-08 &mdash; Meet to work on PSF photometry routines

 ### Week 2 (Jan 15-21)